lauringlab/variant_pipeline/tutorial/README.md

 ```

 __If you are running on the flux__ Then instead of running the above command from the command line we would usually run this command in a pbs script.
 This is because running memory intensive commands on the login node slows everyone down.
 A pbs script tells flux to set aside a separate node just for our work.
-An example of this can be found in bin/variant_pipeline.pbs.
-For larger sample sets you'll need to adjusted the memory and walltime limits___can you provide suggested times and memory for a hiseq run or a miseq run?___.
+An example of a pbs script can be found in bin/variant_pipeline.pbs.
+For larger sample sets you'll need to adjust the memory and walltime limits___can you provide suggested times and memory for a hiseq run or a miseq run?___.
 We can use a total of 2 processors and 48 gb of mem.
 A detailed description of pbs scripts can be found [here](http://arc-ts.umich.edu/software/torque/).
-The script can be edited using nano.
+The script can be edited using the easy text editor, nano.

 Let's run the same pipeline using a pbs script.